soskuthy/gamm_modelling_strategies/example_code/set_1-pitch.md

 Data generation
 ---------------

 The code in this section can be used to create data for either type I or type II simulations.
 Set the value of *type* to 1 for type I simulations and to 2 for type II simulations.
-To replicate the results in table 3, which summarise the same types of trajectories, but with a small amount of added noise, set the value of *noise* to TRUE.
+To replicate the results in the table in appendix C, which summarises the same types of trajectories, but with a small amount of added noise, set the value of *noise* to TRUE.

 ``` r
 type = 1